 Apartment, registration, bank account – check!
 Now you’re pretty much all set for rest of the adventure off arriving in Germany.
 Here’s some more facts about mastering daily life in your new home.

-Some facts about the basic necessities in Germany
+Some facts about the basic necessities when relocating to Germany